 One of the best money habits I’ve adopted is making sure to set aside money from each paycheck to put towards my savings.
 This means if you get paid biweekly, you’ll also want to save biweekly.

 You may want to consider setting up automatic transfers from your checking account to your savings account.
 This can make it easier to build an emergency fund without thinking about it.
-Even if it’s just $10 from each paycheck.

 4. Create your monthly spending categories

 Now that you have your monthly bills and fixed expenses listed, and set aside money for savings, it’s time to budget for your monthly variable expenses.
-They are considered variable expenses because the amount you spend can change from month-to-month.
-I like to break them down by monthly spending categories.

 Examples of monthly spending categories: